Mazda Bongo: Third generation (1983–1999)

+The Bongo was updated in September 1983 with the third generation, which also received new engines.
+The third generation was redesigned in November 1986, with a new front end with lower, wider headlamps.
+For Japanese buyers, the 1.8 petrol was replaced with a 2-litre version of the same, while a diesel-engined 4WD version was new (previously, 4WD had only been available with the petrol engine).
+Also new was a mid-height roof, only available on the 2WD models.

-The Bongo was redesigned in 1983 with new engines.
-It was also sold by Ford in Asia as the "Spectron" (passenger version) or as the "J80" (cargo model).
-In Australia, the Bongo was sold by Mazda as the E-series, with Ford also retailing the commercial version as the "Ford Econovan" and the passenger version as the "Ford Spectron" (1983–1990).
+The Bongo was also sold by Ford in Asia as the "Spectron" (passenger version) or as the "J80" (cargo model).
+In Australia, as in most of Mazda's export markets, the Bongo was sold by Mazda as the E-series.
+In Australia Ford also retailed the Bongo, with the commercial version known as the "Ford Econovan" and the passenger version as the "Ford Spectron" (1983–1990).
 From 1994 onwards, the Bongo was also sold by Nissan as the Vanette.
 In South Korea this was built as the Kia Wide Bongo.
 In South Africa, it was sold as the Ford Spectron.

 During the 1980s, Toyota, Nissan, and Mitsubishi all sold versions of their utility vans in the United States, however none achieved any real market success and so Mazda decided not to bring the Bongo to the US.
 Instead, they created the more passenger car-like MPV for the American market.